khyatibardolia/react-hooks_e-commerce_app/README.md

 # Getting Started with Create React App

-This project is a simple e-commerce application having functionalities such as:
+This project is a simple excursions application having functionalities such as:

-- Get Product List from a Rest API.
+- Get excursion List from a Rest API.
-- Product list having pagination with 6 products per page.
+- Excursion list having pagination with 6 products per page.
-- User can Add/Remove product from Cart.
+- User can Add/Remove excursion from Cart.
-- User can Add/Remove product from Wishlist.
+- User can Add/Remove excursion from Wishlist.
-- User can Add product to cart from Wishlist.
+- User can Add excursion to cart from Wishlist.

 ## Available Scripts